A mohair cinch is made of smooth, durable fibers from the hair of an Angora goat.

-Below are mohair cinches for sale from Amazon.com.
-Mohair cinches for saddles are durable, washable, and naturally antibacterial.
+Mohair cinches for saddles are strong, durable, washable, and naturally antibacterial.
 They are a favorite among cowboys and cowgirls for their strength, good looks, and strong ties to tradition.
-The cinches for sale on this page are straight cinches, and also wider roping cinches.
+Below are mohair cinches for sale.
+The cinches are both straight cinches and also wider roping cinches.

 Below: A mohair cinch.